Rodgersouko/pro-rate/README.md

-pro-rate
+# pro-rate
 Rodgersouko

 # Description
+This application allows users to post their projects and get reviews from peers

 ## Setup and Installation
 To get the project .......

-# Cloning the repository:
+## Cloning the repository:
 https://github.com/Rosgersouko/pro-rate.git
 Navigate into the folder and install requirements cd pro-rate pip install -r requirements.txt